 Possibly Ineffective for

 - Athletic performance.
-Research suggests that taking ribose supplements by mouth, alone or with other supplements, does not increase power or improve muscle strength in trained or untrained individuals.
+Taking ribose by mouth, alone or with other supplements, doesn't seem to improve athletic performance in trained or untrained adults.

-Surgery: Since ribose might lower blood sugar, there is a concern that it might interfere with blood sugar control during and after surgery.
+Surgery: Since ribose might lower blood sugar, it might interfere with blood sugar control during and after surgery.
 Stop taking ribose at least 2 weeks before a scheduled surgery.